dovidgef/bluetooth_unlock/README.md

 * Start proximity detection
   1. Run `python3 bluetooth_unlock.py` to start automatic lock/unlock based on device proximity.

+* Setup bash scripts for running on system lock/unlock
+  * I have provided `unlock.sh` and `lock.sh` scripts which run on unlock/lock.
+  * You can modify them for your needs, or you can provide the path to other scripts in the config.yml file.

 * Optionally modify the config.yml file to modify program settings
     ```bash